 Most student organizations do not pay salaries to their members or hire consultants.
 No earnings of an undergraduate organization may accrue to individual members without Student Engagement Team approval.
 (If your organization would like to pay a salary to a member or provide another form of remuneration, you must first obtain approval from the Student Engagement Team.
-Salaries will ordinarily conform to the standard wage for student employment, although special consideration may be given to an organization's manager.)
+Salaries will ordinarily conform to the standard wage for student employment, although special consideration may be given to an organization's manager.
+Payment of salaries my incurre payroll tax requriments.)

-If you hire or contract with someone for a service to your organization (e.g., a coach, an accompanist, or an event planner) and that person's single or cumulative payments exceed \$600 in a year, you must submit a 1099 Form reporting that payment to both the consultant and the IRS.
+If you hire an independent contractor for a service to your organization (e.g., a coach, an accompanist, or an event planner) and that person's single or cumulative payments exceed \$600 in a year, you must submit a 1099 Form reporting that payment to both the independent contractor and the IRS.
 (This threshold amount is determined annually by the IRS and should be confirmed by your organization.)